 About the Department

-The Department of Chemistry offers instruction in chemistry at multiple levels ranging from non-major courses in
+The Department of Chemistry and Biochemistry offers instruction in chemistry at multiple levels ranging from non-major courses in

 the university's Liberal Studies Program to advanced special topics in